TD99/github-open-in-jetbrains-ide/README.md

 GitHub to JetBrains IDE is a browser extension that adds an `Open with <JetBrains IDE>` button to GitHub repositories.
 With a single click, you can open any GitHub project directly in your favorite JetBrains IDE.

-The extension supports all major JetBrains IDEs, including IntelliJ IDEA, PyCharm, WebStorm, PhpStorm, RubyMine, CLion, GoLand, Rider, and DataGrip.
+The extension supports all major JetBrains IDEs, including Android Studio, CLion, DataSpell, GoLand, IntelliJ IDEA, PhpStorm, PyCharm, Rider, RubyMine, RustRover, and WebStorm.

 ## Features
 - Adds `Open with <IDE>` and dropdown options to GitHub's `Code` menu.